OnurYilmazGit/TelegramWeatherBot/README.md

 # TelegramWeatherBot
-It is a multifunctional chatbot that can answer daily questions such as: Weather, nearest restaurants and so on,
+It is a multifunctional chatbot that can answer daily questions such as: Weather, nearest restaurants and so on.